dudmc3/mork30/DOCS.md

 If you have a large system, some of that water might be withdrawal of controlled water from another authorized storage reservoir uphill.

-You don't need to refill your reservoir completely for this to be labeled "refill."
+You don‘t need to refill your reservoir completely for this to be labeled "refill."

-This special provision applies to this refill water, whether it's new diversion to storage or re-diversion to storage.
+This special provision applies to this refill water, whether it‘s new diversion to storage or re-diversion to storage.
-If your reservoir gains refill contents and you subsequently release that water a few days later, it doesn't count as collection.
+If your reservoir gains refill contents and you subsequently release that water a few days later, it doesn‘t count as collection.

 The regulations define "a few days later" as 30 days.
 Water brought into your reservoir and then released within 30 days is called _regulation of water_, not collection.
-If it's new water from nature, that counts as direct diversion.
-Otherwise, if that is controlled water diverted somewhere upstream it's re-diversion.
+If it‘s new water from nature, that counts as direct diversion.
+Yes, direct diversion.
+Otherwise, if that is controlled water diverted somewhere upstream it‘s re-diversion.
+That‘s re-diversion of water which you already reported as diversion to storage somewhere upstream.

 Here is an excerpt from Title 23, California Code of Regulations, Section 657.
 This involves storage or regulatatory determination for water reservoirs filled in whole or in part more than once during a single water year.